williamreidVersion1/TGCO-May2025-Answer/README.md

 The count of safe squares in the 2D grid.

-### Extention task
+### Extension task
-This should only be completed upon sucessfully completing the previous 2 functions
+This should only be completed upon successfully completing the previous 2 functions

 int shortestSafeJourney (int a, int b, int x, int y)